 8. examine the relationship between an equation and its visual representation;

 This program is for adult learners who are Ontario residents.

 Applicants will be admitted to this program based on program eligibility requirements and the applicant’s assessment results in mathematics and communications.

 Applicants for this program must be able to receive instruction and respond in the English language and may be required to complete the Canadian Language Benchmark Assessment and achieve Benchmark 7 in Listening, Speaking, Reading and Writing Descriptors.

-Hours may vary depending on the student’s initial assessment.
+Hours may vary depending on the student’s initial assessment and their goal.

 2 Program Courses